Campus Freedom Index

 In 1999, U of M professor Hymie Rubenstein distributed to Winnipeg School Board members a flyer that read “18 Myths spread by Gay and Lesbian activists.”
 Representatives of the student union took offense and asked the University administration to determine whether Rubenstein had violated the Manitoba Human Rights Code.
 The University President’s office responded by stating that Professor Rubenstein’s actions did not fall under U of M regulations because he was not conducting University business at the time.
 Later, the University’s Vice-President (Academic) took a stand upholding the rights to express one's views, stating: "This is a principle on which the University must not compromise . . .It is my responsibility as an officer of the University of Manitoba to ensure that this forum of free expression remains a hallmark of our society and University community."

-The University of Manitoba Students Union (UMSU) in its Bylaw Manual states in Bylaw #1030(1): “All Campaign Materials (unless exempted under 1030(2) or 1030(3)) must be approved by the CRO [Chief Returning Officer] before they may be used in a campaign.”” (.
+UMSU, in the Bylaw Manual, states in Bylaw #1030(1): “All Campaign Materials (unless exempted under 1030(2) or 1030(3)) must be approved by the CRO [Chief Returning Officer] before they may be used in a campaign.”

-When the University of Manitoba Students for a Culture of Life (UMSCL) held a Genocide Awareness Project (GAP) display in September of 2013 (see section 2 of this report), a UMSU councilor moved to revoke ratification for UMSCL after UMSU reported receiving more than 20 complaints about the display.
+When the University of Manitoba Students for a Culture of Life (UMSCL) held a Genocide Awareness Project (GAP) display in September of 2013 (see section 2 of this report), a UMSU councillor moved to revoke ratification for UMSCL after UMSU reported receiving more than 20 complaints about the display.
 The motion read:

 WHEREAS comparisons to the holocaust, graphic and inappropriate messaging regarding abortion is taking place on campus.
-Creating [sic] an unsafe environment for students and is in direct opposition of Policy 2009.
+Creating an unsafe environment for students and is in direct opposition of Policy 2009.

 BE IT RESOLVED THAT UManitoba Students for a Culture of Life be revoked of their student group status.

 The motion was defeated.
-JCCF sent a five-page letter to UMSU explaining why UMSCL has a right to express their views freely on campus.
+The JCCF sent a five-page letter to UMSU explaining why UMSCL has a right to express their views freely on campus.

 On April 11, 2013, UMSU Council passed a resolution to remove official student group status from Students Against Israeli Apartheid (SAIA), and to ban the club from UMSU spaces.